DeenLennon/alx-low_level_programming/0x01-variables_if_else_while/README.md

 A script that print alphat in lowercase followed by a new line A script that prints all single digit numbers of base 10 starting from 0 followed by a new line.
 A program that prints all single digit numbers of base 10 starting form 0, followed by a new line.
+A script that prints lowercase in reverse, followed by a new line.